RMI-PACTA/workflow.transition.monitor/transitionmonitor_docker/README.md

 To release a new version of the software, push all tags to GitHub.
-The tag you provide will affect the image, the repository containing the Dockerfile that builds the image (PACTA_analysis), and the pacta siblings repos.
+The tag you provide will affect the image, the repository containing the Dockerfile that builds the image (pacta.portfolio.analysis), and the pacta siblings repos.
 That consistent tag make the process reproducible.

 To push the tags, start the container with something like